OMPSHUNYAYA/Structural-Number-Theory/docs/README.md

 ## Versioning Note

-Current documents reflect **Public Research Release v1.8**.
+Current documents reflect **Public Research Release v1.8.1**.

-Clarifications and refinements are bundled into **future version upgrades** rather than issued as isolated corrections, to preserve audit clarity and reviewer confidence.
+Version `v1.8.1` is a **documentation clarification release** only.
+It does **not** introduce new algorithms, parameters, scans, or empirical results.

+- The canonical reference run remains **SSNT_ALL_RUN_0001**
+- The scan range remains **n <= 20000**
+- All reported empirical quantities (including the 54-signature alphabet) are unchanged

+This update exists solely to improve:
+- interpretive clarity
+- scope discipline
+- reviewer-facing precision

+No empirical claims were modified, extended, or withdrawn.

 ---